zeolearn/nodejs-text-tutorial/module2.md

 };
 ```

 The above snippet is not the correct way to export from a module.
 When you want to export multiple objects or functions from a local module, instead of using module.exports we use simply exports.
 The reason is that `module.exports` refers to the whole module and will only export the last reference, in our example, `sayHi()`.
 However, `exports` refers to the same object as `module.export`.
 Take a look at below.
-Both object means the same.
+Both objects means the same.

 ```js
 const exports = module.exports{};